vedderb/vesc_express/main/display/README.md

 6. `'(rotate rx ry deg)`: Rotate an image around point (`rx`,`ry`), `deg` degrees.
 7. `'(resolution steps)`: How many lines arcs are simplified into when drawn.
-   When drawing arcs, they are simplified into a series of lines.
-The actual amount of steps is scaled based on the arc span, with 360° specifying 100% and 0° specifying 0%.
+   When drawing any kind of arcs, they are simplified into a series of lines where the actual amount of steps is scaled from `0` to `steps` based on the arc angle span.
+   Note that this isn't just limited to `img-arc`, but every function that draws any kind of arc, like actual arcs, circle segments and sectors, rounded shapes, or dotted circles.
    The default is `80`.
-   Note that this isn't just limited to `img-arc`, but every function that draws any kind of arc, like actual arcs, circle segments and sectors, rounded shapes, or dotted circles.

 Not all attributes are applicable to all drawing functions.
 The